 Most products are prelaminated to particleboard or medium-density fiberboard cores.
 In other words, unlike the Laminate described below, you don’t usually find this as a stand-alone plastic sheet product.

 Laminate, also known as Plastic Laminate or HPDL (High Pressure Decorative Laminate) is in the case of cabinets, laminated onto a core as the face covering.

-I have also seen this referred to as or High-Density Plastic Laminate (HDPL).
+I have also seen this referred to as High-Density Plastic Laminate (HDPL).

 The laminate layer is usually 1/32” or 1/16” thick.
 1/32″ is used vertically on cabinets.

-Plastic laminate come in many designs, you can have a shiny plastic look, or more commonly right now, a wood look.
+Plastic laminate comes in many designs, you can have a shiny plastic look, or more commonly right now, a wood look.
 It often has a texture to help it look more like wood.